Hacaric/Minecraft-2D-Clone/README.md

 </br>

 **Infinity Craft is a Python recreation of the Scratch project Paper Minecraft by Griffpatch.
-It's a 2D Minecraft clone—you can mine and place blocks, move around, but survival mode and inventory are still in development.**</br></br>
+It's a 2D Minecraft clone—you can mine and place blocks, move around, but survival mode and multiplayer are still in development.**</br></br>
 If you are reading this please share :D - I'm glad if anybody reads this.</br>

 ***